P5vc/fetch-apply/README.md

 #### Reserved File and Directory Names

 Fetch Apply reserves the file and directory names of all Special Files (`initializers`, `modules`, and `roles`) on a global level.
 This means that no other type of file or directory within your operations repository's should be given the same name as a Special File.
-If you do give a different file one of the reserved file/directory names, then Fetch Apply may treat it as if it were that Reserved or Special File, leading to errors or unexpected behavior.
+If you do give a different file one of the reserved file/directory names, then Fetch Apply may treat it as if it were that Special File, resulting in errors or unexpected behavior.
 The `variables` and `classes` file/directory names are also reserved on a global level.

 When inside of a class directory, the file/directory name `assignments` is reserved, as this file is used to specify manual class assignments.